ThatCoolCoder/foss-rcas/README.md

 - audio
     - procedural?
     - can link motor sound to an advanced motor simulation? (rpm, air disturbance factor, air disturbance shape)
+- UI
     - UI Apps system
         - Somewhat complex, we need:
             - app code itself
             - ui for creating apps, moving apps around, deciding where they dock do, deleting apps
             - code & format for saving + loading apps, and associated error checking
+    - redo flightsettingscreen so that we can change stuff like spawn position and wind
+        - total visual redesign, perhaps a vertical tab menu with icons
+    - make a map thing that you can switch to and
+        - teleport camera to location
+        - move plane to predefined location
+        - move plane to custom location (because why not, this is supposed to be free-ware and free includes freedom of it not blocking you)
 - Content
     - Stabilise various formats, create compatibility fields
         - Thing saying what version of content file is used?